-Roses are as evocative of a British summer, as strawberries and cream.
-And it’s easy to see why the rose remains the nation’s favourite flower, for beauty and scent it’s hard to beat.
+Roses are as evocative of a British summer as strawberries and cream.
+And with a beauty and scent that's hard to beat, it’s easy to see why the rose remains the nation’s favourite flower.

-Many of our rose gardens were created in the Victorian and Edwardian period when a separate garden room full of roses, often animated by the tinkling sound of water from a fountain, would have been a popular place to sit on a warm summer's day.
+Many of the rose gardens at places we look after were created in the Victorian and Edwardian periods when a separate garden 'room' full of roses, often animated by the tinkling sound of water from a fountain, would have been a popular place to sit on a warm summer's day.

 Each garden has its own story to tell.
-So whether it be a relaxing walk or a journey of discovery, you'll find the perfect place for a summer visit.
+Whether it be a relaxing walk or a journey of discovery, you'll find them the perfect place for a summer visit.

 Here’s our hand-picked selection of the best rose gardens to visit: